University of Delaware: Broadcast

 The student-run, non-commercial, educational radio station at Delaware broadcasts on 91.3 and uses the call letters WVUD, which the university purchased from the University of Dayton in the 1980s.
 Although not its intended call letter pronunciation, 'VUD has taken on the slogan "the Voice of the University of Delaware."
 They are licensed to the city of Newark, Delaware and broadcasts with a power of 1,000 watts 24 hours a day with its offices and studios located in the Perkins Student Center.

 The transmitting facilities are located atop the Christiana East Tower residence hall.
 WVUD is operated by University of Delaware students, a university staff of two, and community members.
 No prior radio experience is necessary, nor is there a need to enroll in any certain major to become a part of WVUD.
 The radio station has a variety of programming, featuring both music and talk formats.

 STN is the student-run, non-commercial, educational television station at the University of Delaware.
-The station broadcasts second-run movies, original student produced content as well as live sports coverage.
-The initials, STN, originally stood for Shane Thomas Network, later changed to Student Television Network.
+The station broadcasts second-run movies and original student-produced content as well as live sports coverage.
+The initials STN originally stood for Shane Thomas Network and was later changed to Student Television Network.

-Greek life
+Fraternities and sororities

-Approximately 26% of the University of Delaware's undergraduate student population is affiliated with a fraternity or sorority.
-There are over 26 fraternities and 20 sororities (chapters & colonies) in the Interfraternity Council (IFC), National Panhellenic Conference (NPC), Multicultural Greek Congress (MGC) and Special Interest Greek Council.
-They all coordinate via the Greek Council.
-All Greek organizations participate in an accreditation process.
-The Accreditation is "a framework for meeting [chapters'] stated missions and creating a positive development experience for all members".
-Former assessment programs included the Five Star program of the late 1990s, and the CAP (Chapter Assessment Program) used 2014-2021.
+Approximately 30% of the University of Delaware's undergraduate student population is affiliated with a fraternity or sorority.
+There are over 29 fraternities and 20 sororities (chapters & colonies) in the Interfraternity Council (IFC), National Panhellenic Conference (NPC), Multicultural Greek Congress (MGC) and Special Interest Greek Council.

-Active fraternities include Sigma Phi Epsilon, Sigma Alpha Epsilon, Pi Kappa Phi, Theta Chi, Sigma Chi, Alpha Sigma Phi, Delta Chi, Delta Tau Delta, Phi Kappa Psi, Lambda Chi Alpha, Pi Kappa Alpha, Kappa Delta Rho, Alpha Epsilon Pi, Zeta Beta Tau, Tau Kappa Epsilon, Sigma Pi, Beta Theta Pi, Sigma Phi Delta, Phi Kappa Tau, Alpha Gamma Rho, Delta Upsilon, Tau Epsilon Phi, Alpha Kappa Psi, Alpha Phi Alpha, Delta Sigma Phi, Kappa Alpha Psi, Lambda Sigma Upsilon, and Phi Beta Sigma.

-Active sororities include Delta Sigma Theta, Alpha Kappa Alpha, Zeta Phi Beta, Lambda Theta Alpha, Chi Upsilon Sigma, Lambda Pi Chi, Delta Phi Lambda, Phi Sigma Sigma, Alpha Delta Pi, Alpha Xi Delta, Gamma Phi Beta, Alpha Epsilon Phi, Chi Omega, Sigma Kappa, Alpha Phi, Delta Gamma, Alpha Sigma Alpha, Pi Beta Phi, Delta Delta Delta, and Kappa Alpha Theta.